Dina-Adel-1302/devops_project/README.md

 ## Jenkins Pod
 The jenkins pipeline will run docker commands, so the jenkins pod should have docker installed.\
-I followed 2 steps:
+So I followed 2 steps:
 1. creating custom (jenkins with docker) image: by adding docker repo and installing docker alongside with the jenkins installation.
-2. Map the pod's /var/run/docker.sock to the host's /var/run/docker.sock\
+2. Map the pod's /var/run/docker.sock to the host's /var/run/docker.sock

 Note: jenkins image used: "jenkins/jenkins" because "jenkins" is no longer supported.

 ### project has not finished yet, I am still working ....